pzhaojohnson/rnacanvas.test/README.md

 Check for any error messages in the console.

-Check that the drawn sequences matches the one specified in the URL.
+Check that the drawn sequence matches the one specified in the URL.

 ### RNA 2D schemas